CI/CD for Design: Catching AI Slop Before It Ships

 - Jest/Vitest catches functional regressions

-But none of these tools care about what the output looks like.
-A component can pass every lint rule, every type check, every test, and still produce a visually generic page with blue-500 buttons and Inter font.
+None of them care what the output looks like.
+A component can pass every lint rule, every type check, and every test while rendering a page that's indistinguishable from ten thousand others: #3b82f6 buttons, rounded-2xl cards, backdrop-blur-md navbars, Inter at every weight.

 sailop check: The Design Linter

-The sailop check command works like a linter but for visual patterns:
+sailop check works like a linter, but for visual patterns:

 # Check files with a maximum score threshold